 Soak in the Culture at the Art Institute

 If culture is what you're after, then there are plenty of museums to feed your passion.

 Best of all is the Art Institute Chicago in Grant Park.

 Famous works include Picasso's The Old Guitarist and Grant Wood's American Gothic, while this year's exhibitions see Whistler's Mother return to Chicago for the first time in more than 60 years.

 If you fancy a laugh while you're in town, then head to The Second City in N Wells Street.

 Comedy, culture, views, shopping, sports.
-Chicago has the lot.
-Make sure you plan ahead to see as much as you can.
+Chicago has a lot.
+Make sure you plan to see as much as you can.

 This story was brought to you in partnership with Trip.com.

 This post was written by a guest contributor.
 Please reference the author's byline in the post above for more information.
 If you would like to guest post on Go Backpacking, please read our submission guidelines.
 For information on advertising opportunities, go here.